 In particular, Voronoi or Delaunay tessellations are useful for general density reconstruction tasks.
 For example, van de Weygaert (1994) used Voronoi tessellation to study cosmic large-scale structure and Bernardeau & van de Weygaert (1996) employed them to analyze the statistics of velocity fields.
-Schaap & van de Weygaert (2000) and Pelupessy et al. (2003) proposed to use Delaunay tessellation as a general estimation tool for linear reconstructions of the density field, based on the contiguous Delaunay cell that is formed by all Delaunay triangles around a given point.
+Schaap & van de Weygaert (2000) and Pelupessy et al. (2003) proposed to use Delaunay tessellation as a general es-